Filic03/RNAseq_Pipeline/README.md

 ## Output Structure
 By default, the pipeline creates a results/ directory containing the following sub-directories:

-- fastqc/ & multiqc/: Interactive HTML quality reports.
+- fastqc/ and multiqc/: Interactive HTML quality reports.

 - star/: Sorted .bam files ready for IGV visualization.